rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![Discover deployed StoreOnce to create cloud protection store](/img/api-discover-storeonce.png)

-2. Discover the cloud storage in the correct location from the list of the available storage location and copy the storageLocationId as shown in below JSON request body.
-The REST [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/openapi/data-services-public-v1beta1/operation/ListLocations/)that I used is GET /data-services/v1beta1/storage-locations part of HPE GreenLake data services API which is another set of APIs from the data services family of REST API.
-Note from the below figure that I used filter “backup-and-recovery” in capabilities to capture selected storage locations with the correct capability.
-The below figure shows information about the location (region) where the data will be stored; conversely, it’s located at “Richmond”, cloud service provide was “AZURE”, and cloud services provider identification is “eastus2”.
+2. Discover the cloud storage in the correct location from the list of the available storage location and copy the **storageLocationId** as shown in below JSON request body.
+The REST [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/openapi/data-services-public-v1beta1/operation/ListLocations/)that I used is **GET /data-services/v1beta1/storage-locations** part of HPE GreenLake data services API which is another set of APIs from the data services family of REST API.
+Note from the below figure that I used ***filter “backup-and-recovery” in capabilities*** to capture selected storage locations with the correct capability.
+The below figure shows information about the location (region) where the data will be stored; conversely, it’s located at “**Richmond**”, cloud service provide was “**AZURE**”, and cloud services provider identification is “**eastus2**”.

 ![API to figure out the Azure storage location](/img/figure-out-storage-location.png)

 3. Compose the cloud protection store at that location which is connected through the StoreOnce using POST /backup-recovery/v1beta1/protection-stores.
-For this [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreCreate/)execution, I provided a JSON body structure for the request POST /backup-recovery/v1beta1/protection-stores that contains the key-pair values from the previous API response.
+For this [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreCreate/)execution, I provided a JSON body structure for the request **POST /backup-recovery/v1beta1/protection-stores** that contains the key-pair values from the previous API response.
 The below figure shows how to construct that JSON body in order to compose the cloud protection store that is connected to the HPE StoreOnce.
-The complete information about this JSON body structures is provided on the interactive documentation of POST /backup-recovery/v1beta1/protection-stores.
+The complete information about this JSON body structures is provided on the interactive [documentation ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/ProtectionStoreCreate/)of POST /backup-recovery/v1beta1/protection-stores.

 ![API composing the protection store](/img/api-compose-protection-store.png)